NathanOtano/TableFlowy/README.md

 # Features

 1. Auto-Loading: Scrolls to the bottom repeatedly until no more bullets appear.
+Scroll Back to Top: Once everything is loaded, the script scrolls you back to the top so you can see the new table immediately.
 2. Table Generation: Builds a table for all bullets containing special tags:
     - #p<number> or #P<number> → recognized as property “P” and the digit(s) as the value.
     - #property-value → splits on the first dash; e.g. #task-todo → property = “task,” value = “todo.”